 Remember the classified ads in Car & Driver and Road & Track?
-Not a month went by when you wouldn’t find several Shelby Cobras on offer, all of them genuine and some of them with racing histories.
+Not a month went by when you wouldn’t find several Shelby Cobras on offer.
+Further, all of them genuine, and some of them with racing histories.

-One Cobra advertised in Car & Driver (twice) but not sold was CSX 2344, a 1964 edition known as the “289” model that preceded the fat-fendered big-block models.
+One Cobra advertised in Car & Driver (twice) but was not sold was CSX 2344.
+A 1964 edition known as the “289” model that preceded the fat-fendered big-block models.
 The Princess Blue car was originally delivered to Warren Wooten Ford of Cocoa, Florida and sold new to Robert Lindauer Sr. on 24 July 1964.
 Lindauer, a NASA engineer, traded in a 1963 Corvette.

 The Cobra remained with the Lindauers ever since, gathering just 15,500 miles.
-Undoubtedly one of the most original Cobras in the world, this time machine is being offered at the RM/Sothebys Monterey auction with a pre-sale estimate of $1.2-$1.4 million.
+Undoubtedly one of the most original Cobras in the world, this is a time machine.
+It is being offered at the RM/Sothebys Monterey auction with a pre-sale estimate of $1.2-$1.4 million.